How do you choose an SSD drive for your data center? Take a look at speed versus capacity.

-Editor’s Note: This is the second conversation of our “Future State of” series.
+Editor’s Note: This conversation is part of our ongoing “Future State of” series.

 The COVID-19 pandemic has profoundly impacted the ways we come together.
 Interactions that once seemed routine — a professor addressing a lecture hall of students, a first responder treating a patient — carry added complexity with the need for novel safeguards.
 Many companies have worked to solve these challenges, including physIQ, a tech innovator in the personalized healthcare analytics space.